 Most food delivery apps that Hannah has checked out don’t offer healthy salad bowls, and the few that have salads on their menu don’t deliver in bulk.
 Hannah would appreciate a restaurant that can deliver healthy meals that can last at least four days.

-She’d also love it if they could deliver pre-made veggies to her so she won’t have to go to the grocery store often.
+She’d also love for it to deliver pre-prepared veggies so she won’t have to go to the grocery store often.

 Personality